skramm/gift-for-html/README.md

 ```
 **Warning**: The "answer feedback" part of the Gift specification  (identified by `#`) is not handled at present.

-### 3 - colon character

-At present, the `:` reserved character inside the question text is not handled, thus you have to escape it yourself.
-(WIP).

 ## Testing

 A sample file holding a single question is included in repo.